 Question: My pop up camper cabinets are not real wood.
 They seem to be covered in some sort of wood grain printed plastic paper.
 Can I still paint them?

 Answer: YES!
 You can absolutely still paint your cabinets if some of the paper coating is missing or peeling.
 We did.
 If I had sections where the paper was peeling, I simply used a little wood glue to re-adhere to paper and covered any cracks with some wood filler.
 Then I sanded the wood filler smooth.
-We also used the wood filler–sanded smooth, of course–in the areas where the paper coating was missing completely.
+We also used the wood filler–sanded smooth, of course–in the small areas where the paper coating was missing completely.
 Once we painted, you couldn’t even tell where we’d patched.

-Question: Do I have to use an oil-based paint?
-Can I used a latex paint and primer in one?
+Question: Can I use latex paint and primer in one?

 Question: Can I use chalk paint?

 Answer: Chalk paint sounds so easy, right?
 It comes in amazing colors, and you don’t even have to sand or prime first!
 How awesome is that?
 Felicia used chalk paint in her makeover, which you can find here, and it looks awesome!
 There is a catch, though.
 I’ve used chalk paint on a few projects around my house, and while the application and prep work are easy, it does require some finish work.
 Chalk paint is porous and requires a top coat.
 Most people finish their chalk paint projects with wax, but you can also finish with a polyurethane.
 If you skip this step, you’ll have a hard time sealing out the dirt.